 The City of Ocala and Venture Associates Utilities Corporation routinely monitor for contaminants in your drinking water according to federal and state laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results for the period January 1, 2008 through December 31, 2008.
+Except where indicated otherwise, this report is based on the results for the period January 1, 2009 through December 31, 2009.
 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though representative, is more than one year old.
+Data obtained before January 1, 2009, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.